< prev index next >

 ! * <p> If all subtasks complete successfully then the joiner's {@link

-! * Joiner#result()} method returns a stream of all subtasks, in the order that they
+! * Joiner#result()} method returns a list of all results, in the order that the

-! * were forked, for the {@link StructuredTaskScope#join() join()} to return.
-If
+! * subtasks were forked, for the {@link StructuredTaskScope#join() join()} to return.

-! * the scope was opened with a {@linkplain Configuration#withTimeout(Duration)
+! * If the scope was opened with a {@linkplain Configuration#withTimeout(Duration)

 + * timeout}, and the timeout expires before or while waiting for all subtasks to